 Without having read anything, the person checking out your content, has already been put in a certain state of mind, because we respond emotionally to experiences, and our emotions are controlled by visual input to a much greater extent than written input.
 Actually 70% of the receptors in the brain are visual!

 Sorry for playing another trick on your brain, but the image you just experienced does not move at all.
 It is not a gif, but a simple jpg – it is your mind doing the movement, and if you do not believe me, download the image and see for yourself.

 Visuals are processed 600.000 times faster than text

 So when images can make our brain believe things that are not real, it’s not difficult to imagine, why they are also a very powerful part of your marketing, communication, and storytelling.
 Or at least they should be if you remember to really use them and focus on them.

 Before moving on to discussing how this can be translated from optical illusions into everyday marketing, let me just share another fascinating example with you …

-Most people are convinced that the cars move faster at the end of the clip, but in fact they don’t.
-They drive at the exact same speed all the time, but the background changing at the end confuses our mind and makes us think something different.
+Most people are convinced that the cars move faster at the end of the clip, but in fact, they don’t.
+They drive at the exact same speed all the time, but the background changing at the end confuses our minds and makes us think something different.

 And oh yeah by the way – CARS?
 No, it’s not cars.
 It’s just some pixels moving from one side of your screen to the other 😉